PostgreSQL + TimescaleDB: 1,000x Faster Queries, 90 % Data Compression, and Much More

 Compression = Smaller Storage + Less Work

-With TimescaleDB compression, queries which return the same results have to read significantly fewer pages of data (this is both because of the actual compression, and because it can return single columns rather than whole rows).
+With TimescaleDB compression, queries that return the same results have to read significantly fewer pages of data (this is both because of the actual compression and because it can return single columns rather than whole rows).
 For all of our benchmarking queries, this also translates into higher concurrency for the benchmark duration.